Applications of Breath Biopsy®

 Applications in Drug Development

-Breath biomarkers can be used to develop companion diagnostics to screen and stratify patients for inclusion in clinical trials.
+Breath biomarkers are suitable for use in developing companion diagnostics to screen and stratify patients for inclusion in clinical trials.
 By selecting the patients most likely to respond to a particular therapy, this approach enables smaller and more cost-effective clinical trials.

 Stratifying patients also creates greater prior knowledge about the patients included in each trial.
 As a result, clinical trials have a better chance of success and are more likely to result in regulatory approval for therapies that are only effective for specific disease phenotypes.